synopsys-sig/synopsys-action/README.md

                 Windows: tar -xf bridge.zip

-**STEP4:**  Verify bridge executable file is there along with extensions directory having extensions
+**STEP4:**  Verify Bridge executable file is there along with extensions directory having extensions

-**Note:** Synopsys bridge can also be download and configure passing "bridge_download_url" parameter with value as url to zip file.
+**Note:** Synopsys Bridge can also be download and configure passing "bridge_download_url" parameter with value as url to zip file.

 #Using The Action for different Scanning Tools

 Coverity, BlackDuck and Polaris has many deployment options, and how you use it will depend on your environment and project source code.

-This action can be used for widely used Synopsys Scanning tool – Coverity, BlackDuck and Polaris by simply passing the tool name as a parameter or by passing the tool related parameters.
+This action can be used for widely used Synopsys Scanning Platforms – Coverity, BlackDuck and Polaris by simply passing the tool name as a parameter or by passing the tool related parameters.

 This workflow does the following:

-Validates Scanning Tool related parameters like project and stream Downloads Synopsys Bridge and related adapters
+Validates Scanning Platform related parameters like project and stream Downloads Synopsys Bridge and related adapters
-Runs corresponding Bridge commands transferring the Scanning tool related parameters Capture and analyze related operations are done internally by the Synopsis Bridge
+Runs corresponding Bridge commands transfering the Scanning tool related parameters Capture and analyze related operations are done internally by the Synopsis Bridge

-# Using Synopsys Action for Polaris
+# Synopsys GitHub Action for Polaris

 ```yaml
 name: Synopsys Action